 Reconnect with Old Friends and Make New Connections

 Marriage, especially with children, is an all-consuming affair.
 It takes up the majority of your day and your mind is constantly preoccupied with your kids.
 This understandably gives you less time for other people and other pursuits.

-Meeting up with old friends and reconnecting with them can immensely help in the prevention of unhealthy boundaries.
+Meeting up with old friends and reconnecting with them can immensely help in the prevention of unhealthy boundaries with ex-wife.
 For one, they can help you take your mind off of the divorce and the emotions attached to it.
 Accept more invites to parties, throw your own gatherings with the people you love; the positive energy that will surround you in those events will rub off on you.

 Moreover, making new connections can also be beneficial.
 Divorce support groups, which are designed to help people heal from a divorce, are available nationwide.
 Being in the presence of people with similar experiences can make you feel less alone.